 Dr. Rice’s research focuses on the relationships between soil quality and soil microbiology.
 Dr. Rice is the recipient of many awards for his work, including the Nobel Peace Prize for his involvement as a member of the Intergovernmental Panel on Climate Change and the 2015 International Educator of the Year.Read More

-Dr. Roger works to promote, direct, and conduct effective extension educational programs in the area of water resources management, including both quantity and quality issues, concentrating on agricultural production.Read More
+Dr. Rogers works to promote, direct, and conduct effective extension educational programs in the area of water resources management, including both quantity and quality issues, concentrating on agricultural production.Read More

 Dr. Rudnick is an assistant professor of Biological Systems Engineering at the University of Nebraska-Lincoln, specializing in irrigation/water management and is located at the West Central Research and Extension Center in North Platte, Nebraska.
 His research interests are full and deficit irrigation management, soil water monitoring technologies, water and nitrogen interactions, and crop water uptake dynamics.Read More